Kabbalah

 Levirate Marriage and the Brother's Duty to the Widow

 Ever hear a law and think, "Wow, that's… specific?"
-Well, buckle up, because we're about to dive into one of those laws from the Torah.
-It’s a concept called yibum, or levirate mar...
+Well, buckle up, because It’s a concept called yibum, or levirate marriage, and it’s found in the book of Devarim (Deuteronomy) ...

 Brothers Dwelling Together and Levirate Marriage Law

-Today, we're diving into one of those intriguing corners of Jewish law, specifically a passage from Sifrei Devarim 288.
-It’s all about brothers, inheritance, and a rather complex s...
+One of those intriguing corners of Jewish law, specifically a passage from Sifrei Devarim 288.
+It’s all about brothers, inheritance, and a rather complex scenario involving yibum. ...

 What Counts as Death in the Laws of Levirate Marriage

-Now, what happens when one of them passes away, leaving behind a wife but no children?
-Traditionally, Jewish law provides a specific path, one designed to both care for the widow a...
+What happens when one of them passes away, leaving behind a wife but no children?
+Traditionally, Jewish law provides a specific path, one designed to both care for the widow and co...

 The Widow and the Law of Levirate Marriage